-Emergency services are usually more expensive, but worth it to lower the risk of interruptions to your comfort.
+Emergency services are frequently more expensive, but worth it to prevent interruptions to your comfort.
 An average emergency call may be around $315 for night, weekend or holiday visits.

 Common signs you need air conditioning repairs include:

-- Unpleasant or loud noises.
+- Unusual or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 - Short cycling or inconsistent operation.
-Lots of starting and stopping adds more strain on your air conditioner.
+Repeated starting and stopping adds extra strain on your air conditioner.
 This is often caused by a dirty air filter.

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.